 Ali insisted on an immediate rematch and whipped himself into the best condition of his career, but again it was a tough, close struggle, the former champion winning by split decision.
 Simply put, Norton’s cross-armed defence and counter-punching skills gave Ali trouble.
 While the victory paved the way for Ali’s rematch win against Joe Frazier and his joyous coronation in Africa, there was a sense that unfinished business existed between the two.
 After “The Greatest” defeated Frazier in the “Thrilla In Manila,” an Ali vs Norton rubber match became the biggest fight in boxing.

 Over 40 years later, boxing fans still argue about the fight and the judges’ decision.
-A myth has accrued over the years that the challenger was the victim of an obvious robbery, that Ali in no way deserved the narrow though unanimous decision he received after 15 rounds of action.
+A myth has accrued over the years that the challenger was the victim of an obvious robbery, that Ali in no way deserved the narrow though unanimous decision he received after 15 rounds.
 In fact, like their first two fights, it was a very close affair, at times difficult to score, and while Norton may have got the better of it by a shade, no blatant larceny took place.
 In the history of controversial heavyweight decisions, this was less Louis vs Walcott and more Holmes vs Witherspoon.

 And the fact remains that in a close fight, every round is precious.
 Prior to the final stanza, Norton’s corner made the fatal error of telling their man the decision was in the bag and for the last three minutes he should play it safe to make sure the crafty champion didn’t somehow get lucky.
 By contrast, Ali fought round 15 like his life depended on it, summoning the strength and energy to dominate its first two minutes and thereby save his title by the slimmest of margins.

 But while Ali won, he had done so on little more than guts and guile.
 Anyone watching with a critical eye could see he was at the end of the road.
-How could those close to him not reflect on the fact that less than two years previous he had looked magnificent against Foreman, but now his timing seemed off, his legs sluggish, his chin more vulnerable than ever?
+How could those close to him not reflect on the fact that less than two years before he had looked magnificent against Foreman, but now his timing seemed off, his legs sluggish, his chin more vulnerable than ever?
 The truth was Ali’s brutal war with Joe Frazier in Manila the year before had extinguished his prime.

 If ever there was a time for Ali to retire and avoid the beatings and blows that lay ahead, it was after that third bout with Norton.
 According to those closest to him, the legendary champion knew it as well as anyone.
 But how could he stop?
 Not just the thousands of fans in Yankee Stadium but the whole world was chanting “Ali!
 Ali!
 Ali!”
 And while he had the strength and courage to defeat almost any man in the ring, sadly, Muhammad Ali lacked the will to resist the allure of his own legend. — Michael Carbert